 Lab Rats is a program that provides a structure to support the creative and professional development of promising Queensland playwrights.
-The aim is to facilitate professional engagement and outcomes by enabling, challenging and profiling the development of a new work.
+The aim is to facilitate professional engagement and outcomes by enabling, challenging and profiling the development of innovative and exciting new work.

 Season 1, 2016